itom-project/itom/docs/userDoc/source/02_installation/build_cmake_vars.rst

 .. |cmakelist_itom_sdk_root| replace::

-   Path to the build ITOM SDK Path, as created after a succesfull |Itom| build.
+   Path to the build ITOM SDK Path, as created after a successful |Itom| build.
    (e.g. <Itom_BuildFolder>/SDK).
 Should be set manually if ITOM is not build outside of the proposed build structure.